Is your cat a senior?

 The Top 5 Best Cat Foods for Older/Senior Cats Reviewed

 After the metabolism slump of middle age, senior cats typically have higher calorie needs.
 A nutritionally dense diet made from high-quality ingredients is the best choice for your aging cat.
-A complete and balanced raw or homemade diet can be a great choice.
+A complete and balanced raw or homemade diet supplemented with probiotics can be a great choice.

 If you’re looking for a commercial food for your senior cat, the following list features a handful of the best products available on the market today.